chap-organization/chap-website/README.md

 ### Directory Layout

--components: (React components) Not nextjs required
+-components: (React components) directory name does not matter

--pages: (autoroutes to /"filename", also react components) Nextjs required
+-pages: (autoroutes to /"filename", also react components) directory name does matter

--public: (images and assets, reference with /)
+-public: (images and assets, reference with /) directory name does matter

--styles: (css styles) Nextjs required
+-styles: (css styles) directory name does matter